 Wearing good winter gloves is a start, but when you factor in how your hands will feel when they get wet, it calls for a different type of glove.
 You will be surprised how landing just one fish with wet, cold hands will put a chill in your body.
-In some cases, it will make your hands nearly inoperable — even just trying to tie a new hook will be impossible.
+In some cases, it will make your hands nearly inoperable — even just trying to tie a new hook or fishing lure will be impossible.

 Instead of dealing with this miserable outcome, opting for the best ice fishing gloves will help you fish longer, miss fewer fish, and enjoy the sport a lot more.
 And you do not want to skimp on your ice fishing gloves.

 The following gloves are all designed with ice fishing, water, and cold temperature activities in mind.

 Best Ice Fishing Gloves

 These unisex, comfortable gloves by Windrider provide excellent protection for ice fishing anglers and other outdoor winter activity enthusiasts.
 They are constructed with a rugged Cordura nylon shell that has a waterproof coating to make it impossible to penetrate along with a waterproof Hipora liner.
 This also means you won’t have to worry that the outer shell of your gloves is going to tear easily.